ReivenIV/pipex/docs/README.md

 - `env` contains system variables, including `PATH`, which helps find executables.
 - `struct t_env` organizes environment variables.

+These concepts are the foundation for `pipex`! 🚀

 ## 1. `fork()`